Before you begin your job hunt

 UCSB Campus Resources

 Those who work in the OISS will help you attain the necessary employment authorizations required to apply for a job.
-OISS will offer workshops in addition to individual appointments to help you prepare for employment opportunities.
+OISS will offer workshops in addition to walk-in appointments (Mon - Fri 10:00am-12noon and 1:00-3:00pm located at Student Resource Building, Room 3130) to help you prepare for employment opportunities.
 Career Services will assist you with resume critiques, interview preparation, and job search strategies in addition to hosting recruiting events to help you connect with employers.

 For All Students

-Attend the Campus Job Fair, held on the Tuesday of Discovery Days each September.
+- Attend the Campus Job Fair, held on the Tuesday of Welcome Week during Fall quarter.

-Handshake is UCSB’s online database of jobs and internships.
+- Handshake is UCSB’s online database of jobs and internships.
 You may start using it once you are registered for classes here at UCSB.
 Some, but not all, on-campus jobs are listed there.
-Beyond those positions, pick up our handout “On-Campus Jobs” in the Career Resource Room, or view it online through our Handout Hub.
+Beyond those positions, pick up our the “On-Campus Opportunities” handout in the Career Resource Room, or view it online through our Handout Hub.
 It lists departments on campus that usually hire students.